g33k5p34k/David_Website/content/pleistodist/vignette1.md

 ![Animated GIF of sea level change over the last 20,000 years for Puerto Rico and the Virgin Islands](/pleistodist/virginislands_animated.gif)

 Now that the interval file and island maps have been generated, we need to generate a shapefile of points corresponding to our sampling localities.
-You can do this by importing a CSV file of coordinates into QGIS using the "Add Delimited Text Layer" function and exporting the file using the "Save Features As..." function.
+You can do this by importing a CSV file of coordinates into QGIS using the "Add Delimited Text Layer" function and exporting the file to the 'tmp' directory using the "Save Features As..." function.
 Remember to add a "Name" column with unique identifiers to the data table for each sampling point.

 ![](/pleistodist/QGIS_ImportPoints.png)